Lecture 1: Course Overview & Big Ideas

 This chapter explains the cs1graphics library, which is used frequently in our course.
 It is important to read it as preparation for this week's lab and the first homework.

-Click on this lec01_intro.zip link to download the
+While Canopy 3.5 is loading, click on this lec_course_intro.zip link to download the

 Here is a description of the content of the files in this folder:

 .ipynbstands for interactive python notebook.
 This is a special file that you can open with Canopy, which we'll use often during lectures.
 You will not be creating such files yourselves.
 Every input cell is "run" independently of the others.
 However, order matters, especially when some variables are declared in previous cells.
 You can save all changes to this file (the outputs of the instructions), and "relive" the lecture at your pace.
 Alternatively, you can download the file again and test yourself in the short activities that these notebooks contain.

 cs1graphics.py: This is a Python module that needs to be present in order for us to create the Tinman graphics.
 You will not need to open or run the code of this file.
 We will only import its content in our program via a special Python instruction.

 tinmanWithGrid.py: The script version of the Tinman graphics, which adds two function calls to draw the reference points and a grid.

 cs1graphicsHelper.py: The script that contains the functions used to draw reference points and the grid.